Skip to content

 Short answers, pulled from the story.

-What defines relative keys in music theory?
+What are relative keys in music?